BA German and Russian / Overview

 - Perfect your expertise in two languages and extend your knowledge of a wide range of countries and cultures.

-- Spend your third year studying or working abroad in Russia and a German-speaking country.
+- Spend your third year studying or working abroad in a Russian and a German-speaking country.

-- Study at a university ranked in the top ten in the UK for Languages, Literature and Linguistics (THE World University Rankings by Subject 2020).
+- Study at a university ranked sixth in the UK for Modern Languages (QS World Rankings 2023).

 Tuition fees for home students commencing their studies in September 2023 will be £9,250 per annum.
 Tuition fees for international students will be £23,000 per annum.
 For general information please see the undergraduate finance pages.